 Today is the first day of Advent.
-Many Christians celebrate Advent, the time before Christmas.
-But what is it?
+Many Christians celebrate Advent, but what is it?
 How did it start?
-What does it symbolize and what does Advent mean for us today?
-Let’s look at this four week period before Christmas and learn the true meaning of Advent.
+What does it symbolize, and what does Advent mean for us today?
+Let’s look at this four-week period before Christmas and learn the true meaning of Advent.

 Sometimes a large candle is lit in the center of the wreath to symbolize the birth of Christ, the Light of the world!

 Here at StoneGable, we practice lighting the Advent wreath and using it as a symbol of the true meaning of Christmas.

 But what does Advent mean to us today… and how does it help us draw closer to God and give him glory?

 Advent itself is a time of “readiness”.
 It’s a time to reflect and prepare our hearts for Christmas Day.
 The day we celebrate the fulfillment of many prophesies about Christ.

 FOR A CHILD WILL BE BORN TO US, A SON GIVEN TO US

 AND THE GOVERNMENTS WILL REST UPON HIS SHOULDERS.